Zoho Corporation: Locations

 Zoho is headquartered in Chennai, India.
 As of 2021, it has 12 offices operating in nine countries around the world.
 The company operates in China and also has offices in Singapore and Japan.
-The bulk of its support operations are carried out from its office in Chennai.
+The bulk of its support operations is carried out from its office in Chennai.
 Zoho also has an office in Renigunta, Andhra Pradesh and has been operating from this office since 2018.

 Its US headquarters was in Pleasanton, California until it was moved to Del Valle, Texas in 2019.
 In April 2019, Zoho purchased the land outside of Austin that was intended for their new headquarters.
-Instead, in February 2020, they built an organic farm as a food source and place for rest and recreation for its employees during the COVID-19 pandemic.
+Instead, in February 2020, they built an organic farm to serve as both a food source and a wellness space for employees during the COVID-19 pandemic.
 There, employees work out of existing structures.
-Unused food is shared with the Central Texas Food Bank and other organizations.
+Zoho donated surplus farm produce to the Central Texas Food Bank and other local organizations.

 The research and development campus is in Estancia IT Park, Chennai.
 Zoho opened an office in Tenkasi in 2011, where their product Zoho Desk was built and launched.

-After the outbreak of COVID-19 Zoho planned to open branches in rural areas in southern Tamil Nadu including Madurai and Theni.
+After the outbreak of COVID-19, Zoho planned to open branches in rural areas in southern Tamil Nadu including Madurai and Theni.
 In February 2022, Zoho opened an office in New Braunfels, Texas, United States.
 In July of that year, that location had 30 employees.

 In April 2022, Zoho opened an office in McAllen, Texas in the Rio Grande Valley, the company's third location in Texas.
 In July 2022, the company announced plans to open an office in Lagos, Nigeria, its third African office.

+In 2023, Zoho opened Zoho Labs R&D divisions in Nagpur, India, for developing data center hardware.
+As of 2025, Zoho operates data centers in 18 global locations, including Mumbai, Delhi, and Chennai in India.